NTakit/N_Mgmt/README.md

 The goal was to upload files by ftp and to be able to ( give ) access to it using an internet browser and a password.

+There was a need for the table to be sortable and I used sorttable.js for that.

 ## Preview
 ![alt tag](https://raw.githubusercontent.com/NTakit/N_Mgmt/_old_v1/preview.png)